Description

 Production Area

-The production area of Spello PGI is within the entire territory of the Municipality of Spello in the Province of Perugia, in the Umbria region.
+The production area of Spello PGI is within the entire territory of the municipality of Spello in the Province of Perugia, in the Umbria region.

 Description of product typologies